shellscape/loglevelnext/README.md

 and is the factory which is used when a user passes the `prefix` option to a `LogLevel` instance.

-## Persisting the Level

-Persisting the level of a log between sessions in a browser isn't the job of a logging library.
-Primarily because working with `localStorage` these days is a breeze.
-If you need to store and retrieve a log level value between sessions, please look into leveraging the excellent and very tiny [`store2`](https://github.com/nbubna/store) library.

 ## Browser Support

 As mentioned, `loglevelnext` is a logging library for Node.js and _modern_ browsers, which means the latest versions of the major browsers.
 When bundling or compiling `loglevelnext` for use in a browser, you should ensure that appropriate polyfills are used. e.g. Internet Explorer typically requires polyfilling both `Symbol` and `Object.assign`.

-## Contributing

-We welcome your contributions!
-Please have a read of [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more information on how to get involved.

 ## Attribution